adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 - **Number of Adobe users deleted:** Number of Adobe users removed from the organization and Enterprise/Federated user accounts deleted on Adobe side
 - **Number of Adobe users with updated groups:** Number of Adobe users that are added to one or more user groups
 - **Number of Adobe users removed from mapped groups:** Number of Adobe users that are removed from one or more user groups
-- **Number of Adobe users with no changes:** Number of Adobe users that was unchanged during this run
+- **Number of Adobe users with no changes:** Number of Adobe users that were unchanged during this run

 #### Sample action summary output to the log
 ```text